-As of December 31, 2011, we had received aggregate payments of \$78.5 million from Pfizer, consisting of a \$30.0 million non-refundable upfront cash payment, \$17.5 million in reimbursed research and development expenses relating to licensed products, \$6.0 million in fees relating to Pfizer's exercise of its option to license an undisclosed immediate-release opioid analgesic tablet product and hydrocodone bitartrate/acetaminophen tablets, a \$5.0 million milestone fee relating to our successful achievement of the primary endpoints for our pivotal Phase III clinical study for Aversion oxycodone HCl with niacin tablets and a \$20.0 million milestone fee relating to the FDA's approval of the Oxecta Tablets NDA.
-The Pfizer Agreement also provides for Pfizer's payment to us of a \$3.0 million fee upon Pfizer's exercise of its option for each future opioid analgesic utilizing Aversion Technology.
-In the event that Pfizer does not exercise its option for a Future Product, Pfizer may be required to reimburse us for certain of our expenses relating to such Future Product.
-Further, we may receive up to \$23 million in additional non-refundable milestone payments for each active opioid analgesic ingredient licensed to Pfizer which achieves certain regulatory milestones in specific countries in the Pfizer Territory.
-An opioid analgesic product candidate formulated with and without niacin is considered a single product candidate for purposes of the option fees and milestone payments payable under the Pfizer Agreement.
-We can also receive a one-time \$50 million sales milestone payment upon the first attainment of \$750 million in net sales of all of our licensed products across all Pfizer Territories.
-In addition, for sales occurring on and following February 2, 2013 (the one year anniversary of the first commercial sale of Oxecta), Pfizer will pay us a royalty at one of six rates ranging from 5% to 25% based on the level of combined annual net sales for all products licensed by us to Pfizer across all Pfizer Territories, with the
+As of December 31, 2012, we had received aggregate payments of \$78.5 million from Pfizer, consisting of a \$30.0 million non-refundable upfront cash payment, \$17.5 million in reimbursed research and development expenses relating to licensed products, \$6.0 million in fees relating to Pfizer's exercise of its option to license an undisclosed immediate-release opioid analysesic tablet product and hydrocodone bitartrate/acetaminophen tablets, a \$5.0 million milestone fee relating to our successful achievement of the primary endpoints for our pivotal Phase III clinical study for Aversion oxycodone HCl with niacin tablets and a \$20.0 million milestone fee relating to the FDA's approval of the Oxecta Tablets NDA.
+We received none of these payments from Pfizer during 2012.
+We can also receive a one-time \$50 million sales milestone payment upon the first attainment of \$750 million in net sales of Oxecta across all Pfizer Territories.
+In addition, for Oxecta sales occurring on and following February 2, 2013 (the one year anniversary of the first commercial sale of Oxecta), Pfizer will pay us a royalty at one of six rates ranging from 5% to 25% based on the level of annual net sales for Oxecta across all Pfizer Territories, with the highest applicable royalty rate applied to such annual sales.

-Pfizer's royalty payment obligations expire on a product-by-product and country-by-country basis upon the later of (i) the expiration of the last valid patent claim covering such product in such country, or (ii) 15 years from the first commercial sale of such product in such country.
+Pfizer's royalty payment obligations for Oxecta expire on a country-by-country basis upon the later of (i) the expiration of the last valid patent claim covering Oxecta in such country, or (ii) 15 years from the first commercial sale of Oxecta in such country.
 No minimum annual fees are payable by either party under the Pfizer Agreement.
-If Pfizer, after consultation with us, enters into a license agreement with a third party to avoid or settle such third party's allegations or claims regarding freedom to operate against a licensed Aversion Technology product, Pfizer may deduct 50% of any royalties or other license payments it pays to such third party under such license, provided that the royalties payable to us are no less than 80% of the royalties otherwise due to us under the Pfizer Agreement.
+If Pfizer, after consultation with us, enters into a license agreement with a third party to avoid or settle such third party's allegations or claims regarding freedom to operate against Oxecta, Pfizer may deduct 50% of any royalties or other license payments it pays to such third party under such license, provided that the royalties payable to us are no less than 80% of the royalties otherwise due to us under the Pfizer Agreement.

 The Pfizer Agreement expires upon the expiration of Pfizer's royalty payment and other payment obligations under the Pfizer Agreement.
-Pfizer may terminate the Pfizer Agreement (i) in its entirety at any time by written notice to us, and (ii) with respect to any product at any time upon the provision of not less than 12 months' prior written notice.
-We may terminate the Pfizer Agreement with respect to a product in the United States in the event such product is not commercially launched by Pfizer within 120 days after receipt of regulatory approval of such product or in its entirety if Pfizer commences any interference or opposition proceeding challenging the validity or enforceability of any of our patent rights licensed to Pfizer under the Pfizer Agreement.
-Either party has the right to terminate the Pfizer Agreement on a product by product and country-by-country basis if the other party is in material breach of its obligations under the Pfizer Agreement relating to such product and such country, and to terminate the Agreement in its entirety in the event the other party makes an assignment for the benefit of creditors, files a petition in bankruptcy or otherwise seeks relief under applicable bankruptcy laws, in each case subject to applicable cure periods.
+Pfizer may terminate the Pfizer Agreement in its entirety at any time by written notice to us.
+We may terminate the Pfizer Agreement in its entirety if Pfizer commences any interference or opposition proceeding challenging the validity or enforceability of any of our patent rights licensed to Pfizer under the Pfizer Agreement.
+Either party has the right to terminate the Pfizer Agreement on a country-by-country basis if the other party is in material breach of its obligations under the Pfizer Agreement relating to such country, and to terminate the Agreement in its entirety in the event the other party makes an assignment for the benefit of creditors, files a petition in bankruptcy or otherwise seeks relief under applicable bankruptcy laws, in each case subject to applicable cure periods.